Minimum-norm interpolation for unknown surface reconstruction: Numerical examples

 \subsection{Example 3: Convergence Studies on Torus and Sphube}

-In this example, we performance convergence study of estimate surface normal via different interpolant obtained by \begin{itemize} \item \textbf{RBF} is the standard interpolant from $\mathcal{U}_{\Xi,\Phi}$ in \eqref{eq:RBF_trial_space} by solving an $N_s\times N_s$ interpolation matrix system. \item \textbf{HRBF} is the min-norm interpolant in $ \mathcal{H}_{\Xi,\Phi_{\tau,3}}$ that minimize native space norm \eqref{eq:HRBF_K_norm}. \item \textbf{KRBF} is the min-norm interpolant in $ \mathcal{U}_{\text{KAN}} = \mathcal{U}_{\Xi,\Phi_{\tau,3}} + \mathcal{K}_{\Xi,\Phi_{\tau,1}}$ that minimize \eqref{eq:KA_RBF_K_norm}. \end{itemize} We conducted experiments on a torus with major radius \( R=1 \) and minor radius \( r=0.2 \), and on a sphube with radius \( r=1 \) and squareness parameter \( s=0.9 \).
+In this example, we perform a convergence study for surface normal estimation using the following interpolants: \begin{itemize} \item \textbf{RBF} is the standard interpolant from $\mathcal{U}_{\Xi,\Phi}$ in \eqref{eq:RBF_trial_space} by solving an $N_s\times N_s$ interpolation matrix system. \item \textbf{HRBF} is the min-norm interpolant in $ \mathcal{H}_{\Xi,\Phi_{\tau,3}}$ that minimizes native space norm in \eqref{eq:HRBF_K_norm}. \item \textbf{KRBF} is the min-norm interpolant in $ \mathcal{U}_{\text{KAN}} = \mathcal{U}_{\Xi,\Phi_{\tau,3}} + \mathcal{K}_{\Xi,\Phi_{\tau,1}}$ that minimizes \eqref{eq:KA_RBF_K_norm}. \end{itemize} We conducted experiments on a torus with major radius \( R=1 \) and minor radius \( r=0.2 \), and on a sphube with radius \( r=1 \) and squareness parameter \( s=0.9 \).
 Tests utilized Sobolev kernels with smoothness orders ranging from \( 3 \leq \tau \leq 5 \), and local stencils of size \( 40 \leq N_s \leq 90 \).
 A reference slope of \(\tau-1\) was included for comparative analysis.
 Results are presented in a collective format, displaying errors for all values of \(\tau\) and \(N\) as shaded areas in \autoref{fig:convergence_Torus} for the torus and \autoref{fig:convergence_Sphube} for the sphube.

-The KRBF generally exhibited superior performance over both standard RBF and HRBF, with exceptions occurring at \(\tau = 5\) and larger \(N\) values (i.e., small \(h\)), where convergence was stagnated by the failure of Cholesky decomposition on nearly singular matrices \(K\).
-We keep the code running by replacing $K$ with $K+\epsilon I$.
-Notably, KRBF demonstrated its most significant advantages at lower smoothness order \(\tau=2\), which shows the same order of convergence and accuracy as its \(\tau=3\) counterpart.
+The KRBF generally exhibited superior performance over both standard RBF and HRBF, with exceptions occurring at \(\tau = 5\) and larger \(N\) values (i.e., small \(h\)), where convergence stagnated because the Cholesky decomposition failed for nearly singular matrices \(K\).
+In such cases, we stabilize the computation by replacing $K$ with $K+\epsilon I$.
+Notably, KRBF demonstrated its most significant advantages at the lower smoothness order \(\tau=3\), which shows the same order of convergence and accuracy as its \(\tau=4\) counterpart.
 Further analysis is needed to determine if the property \(\Phi_{\tau+1,3}=\Phi_{\tau,1}\) plays a role in this faster than expected convergence.